RiosITP/TDphyscomp/Serial Communication/serialCallResponseButtons.md

 ![Slider to Arduino](../imgs/mathToNull.png?raw=true "Slider to Arduino")

 If all is set up correctly you should be able to use the button to connect and disconnect with the arduino.
-You should see the values being parsed.
-And you should be able to use the slider to change to change the brightness of the LED all at the same time.
+You should see the values being parsed and you should be able to use the slider to change to change the brightness of the LED all at the same time.

 ## Related Resources